It’s easy to grow tropical fruits in containers. Way easier than you think.

 Changshou Kumquat will reach a height of 3-5 feet tall, and it prefers full sun.
 Grow this plant in a clay pot to keep the root system healthy and active.
 A period of dryness helps stimulate flowers and fruiting.
 Mimic Florida’s climate–wet summers and a drier fall and winter.
 A grafted plant in a 4-inch pot (that blooms and fruits sooner than a non-grafted plant) sells for $34.95 at Logees.com.

 Coffee might just be the world’s favorite beverage.
 Now you can grow your own coffee beans no matter where you live.

-Coffee Arabica is the most popular coffee variety, and this plant produces red, pulpy berries on an upright shrub.
+Coffee Arabica (pictured above) is the most popular coffee variety, and this plant produces red, pulpy berries on an upright shrub.
 The berries alone are enough reason to grow this plant.
 But then there are the fragrant white blooms nestled among shiny green leaves.
-What an amazing plant!
-Byron Martin of Logee’s loves to grow a coffee tree as a beautiful foliage plant that scents the room with sweet fragrance.
+Many people grow a coffee tree as a beautiful indoor foliage plant that scents the room with sweet fragrance.

 Place a Coffee Arabica plant in a bright window, and soon you will be harvesting your own coffee beans.
-This plant loves humid growing conditions—50% humidity or higher.
+(The coffee beans grow inside the plant’s coffee cherries, which are pictured above.)
+A Coffee Arabica plant loves humid growing conditions—50% humidity or higher.
 Your potted coffee tree will grow to a height of 3-5 feet tall in sun or partial sun.
-A plant in a four-inch pot sells for $18.95 from Logees.com.
+A plant in a four-inch pot sells for $19.95 from Logees.com.